-Jun worked int he lab as a technician and now is completing her PhD.
+Jun worked in the lab as a technician and now nearly has her PhD and is continuing her work as a post-doc.
 Her project worked on understanding the 3D relationships of insulin-secreting beta cells with their environment in the islets of Langerhans.

 Jason is in the first year of his PhD studies.
 He is working on ways of enhancing beta cell function by culturing the cells on different substrates and co-culturing with other cell types.
 This work aims to develop better ways of maintaining beta cell function in implants to treat type 1 diabetes.